 Removing code literals

-Every software code contains literals (usually numbers, strings, booleans or characters).
-They are values related to application configuration, parts of the business logic, natural or language constants, etc..
+Every piece of software contains literals (usually numbers, strings or booleans).
+These are values related to application configuration, parts of the business logic, natural or language constants, etc..
 We have learned to replace many of these values with variables, constants or function calls for various reasons (security, manageability, readability, expressivity,…), which we are not going…

 Truncating decimals from summands and sum